gitpod-demos/hcp-vault-integration/README.md

 <img src="https://www.gitpod.io/images/media-kit/logo-dark-theme.png" width="250">

-# Using Gitpod Workspace to connect to Vault 🍊
+# Connecting Your Gitpod Workspace To Vault 🍊
 This guide demonstrates how to use your Gitpod workspace to retrieve secrets from Hashicorp Vault using **OpenID Connect (OIDC) method**.
 This approach leverages your current OIDC provider for authentication, eliminating the need to store multiple secrets as environment variables in the Gitpod dashboard.

 ## Pre-requisites